MeltMyCode/BoidsJS/README.md

   - style.css
   - main.js

+For the code to work, you just need to put all the files in a folder, then open the main.html file.
+And here you go !
+Then you can play around with the value sliders to change how each rules affect the boids.

 *All the real code for the simulation is in the main.js file.*
 **How does it works :**
 In the js file, there's a Vector class, with different methods that makes easier everything about boids, such as their position, velocity, etc...